Morwenn/cpp-sort/docs/Sorter-adapters.md

 In this documentation, we call *adapted sorters* the sorters passed to the adapters and *resulting sorter* the sorter class that results from the adaption of a sorter by an adapter.
 If not specified, the stability and the iterator category of the *resulting sorter* is that of the *adapted sorter* provided there is a single *adapted sorter*.
 The *resulting sorter* is expected to follow the *unified sorting interface*.

-In C++17, *sorter adapters* can be used in a function-like fashion thanks to `explicit` constructors (taking one or several sorters) by taking advantage of implicit [deduction guides][ctad].
+*sorter adapters* can be used in a function-like fashion thanks to `explicit` constructors (taking one or several sorters) by taking advantage of implicit [deduction guides][ctad].
 The following example illustrates how it simplifies their use:

 ```cpp
 // With explicit template parameter